Patrick Berg

-Patrick Berg (born 24 November 1997) is a Norwegian professional footballer who plays as a defensive midfielder for Eliteserien club Bodø/Glimt.
+Patrick Berg (born 24 November 1997) is a Norwegian professional footballer who plays as a defensive midfielder for Eliteserien club Bodø/Glimt and the Norway national team.

 Club career

 Bodø/Glimt

 Berg was born in Bodø.
 He made his senior debut for Bodø/Glimt on 12 July 2014 in a 3–0 loss to Odd.

 Lens

 On 20 December 2021, Berg signed for Ligue 1 side Lens on a contract until 2026.
 The transfer fee paid to Bodø/Glimt was reportedly of €4.5 million.

 Return to Bodø/Glimt

 On 29 August 2022, Berg returned to Bodø/Glimt and signed a five-year contract.

 International career

 On 24 March 2021, Berg made his international debut for the Norway national team, in a World Cup qualifier against Gibraltar, making him Norway's first ever third-generation international footballer.

 Personal life

 Berg comes from a football family; his father Ørjan Berg, his grandfather Harald Berg, his uncles Arild and Runar Berg, and his great uncle Knut Berg have all played for Bodø/Glimt.
 Harald, Ørjan and Runar have also played for the national team.